 For nearly 4.9 million American children, going to grandma’s house means going home.* That’s because 2.7 million grandparents are stepping up to the plate as primary caregivers for their grandchildren.* But who cares for these caregivers?
 Meet someone who has found her calling as an advocate for kinship caregivers, Yvonne Garces, MSW, family service associate with Children’s Mobile Health.

 Yvonne started her career as a social worker at Children’s National in 2003.
 During her tenure at Children’s she has noticed a steady increase in grandparents who have found themselves in the unanticipated position as primary caregivers for their grandchildren.
-“The grandparents come to me overwhelmed, looking for emotional support and in need of services and resources to help them raise their grandchildren,” says Yvonne.
+“The grandparents come to me overwhelmed, looking for emotional support and require services and resources to help them raise their grandchildren,” says Yvonne.

 Yvonne developed and implemented the Grandparent Support Group at the Children’s Health Center at THEARC in 2006.
 Meeting on a monthly basis, the group enables grandparents and other kinship caregivers to access legal advice, review custody issues, discover social programs and receive counseling and guidance.

 “The grandparents in the group usually come to us feeling alone, feeling that they were the only ones in that situation,” says Yvonne.
 “Through the Grandparents Support Group, these caregivers have realized that they are not alone in this situation and that grandparents have been taking care of their grandchildren for centuries!”

 In an effort to assist grandparents in achieving balance between caring for their grandchildren and themselves, the group also provides workshops and other programs that promote health and wellness for kinship caregivers.
 “I see a lot of the grandparent caregivers who have their own medical issues to deal with on top of their grandchildren’s.
 I try to connect those grandparents with outside services and healthcare as well,” says Yvonne.

 It’s her selfless dedication to this often overlooked group of caregivers that earned Yvonne the “Power of One” Award.
 “Our team was very moved by Yvonne’s dedication to grandparents who are serving as caregivers.
 What a compassionate and enriching way to support them!” said Melissa Winter, Executive Director, Service Excellence.